BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 Serializing a locking script is a two-part process.
 First, you must turn it into hexcode, then you must transform that hex into binary.

+_If what follows looks intimidating, don't worry about it; this will usually be done with an API.
+As we lay bare the foundation of P2SH Scripting, we're mostly explaining what those APIs will do._

 #### Create the Hex Code

 Creating the hexcode that is necessary to serialize a script is both a simple translation and something that's complex enough that it goes beyond any shell script that you're likely to write.
 As with a few other aspects of P2SH scripts, it's something that you'll probably process through an API, not by hand.